esridc/OpenData-Backbone/README.md

 * smart maps
 * table
-* downloads
-* leaflet mapmanager with config flag
+* leaflet mapmanager with config flag (if we go this route, the mapmanager should load it's own dependencies)
 * more tests